1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Continuation of Solicitation for the Office of Science Financial Assistance Program is a grant from the U.S. Department of Energy (DOE), Office of Science, supporting research across seven core program areas: Advanced Scientific Computing Research, Basic Energy Sciences, Biological and Environmental Research, Fusion Energy Sciences, High Energy Physics, Nuclear Physics, and Isotope R&D and Production.
+The FY 2026 Continuation of Solicitation for the Office of Science Financial Assistance Program is an open annual grant from the U.S. Department of Energy (DOE) Office of Science that funds research across its core program areas, including Advanced Scientific Computing Research, Basic Energy Sciences, Biological and Environmental Research, Fusion Energy Sciences, High Energy Physics, Nuclear Physics, and Isotope R&D and Production.

-This open solicitation accepts applications throughout the fiscal year and covers any research within SC's Congressionally authorized mission.
+Any research within SC's Congressionally authorized mission may be proposed under this solicitation, which remains open throughout the fiscal year.
 Eligible applicants include colleges and universities, non-profit and for-profit research organizations, DOE national laboratories, small businesses, and other federal research organizations.
-Awards typically range from $750,000 to $3,000,000 per year.

 Get alerted about grants like this